 Stage 1 Breeds Compliance Not Performance

-If you stay at Stage One for a long period of time it becomes an environment of compliance ... where people give you time because that's what they are being paid for, but they don't engage their heart, soul and energy in the team or task.
+If you stay at Stage One for an extended period, it becomes an environment of compliance ... where people give you time because that's what they are being paid for, but they don't engage their heart, soul, and energy in the team or task.

 They abide by the rules in order to evade 'punishment'.

 A statement that you could frequently hear is "This is not my job".
 They stick to doing things that they are asked to do, and not a piece of work more than that.